ShellTux/VitalVue/docs/user-manual.md

 With the collections imported you can run them seperately in order or out of order.
 This is the recommended order:

 1. Vital Vue Register
+- Registers one user of each type.
 2. Vital Vue Appointments
+- Schedules an appointments and sees the appointments for a patient.
 3. Vital Vue Surgeries
+- Schedules a surgery for a patient.
 4. Vital Vue Prescriptions
+- Adds prescriptions and gets the prescriptions for a patient.
 5. Vital Vue Stats

 You can run the collection by `right clicking` on them and selecting `Run collection`.
 It's recommended to tick `Persist responses for a session`, so that you can see the responses for each request.